Detail of colorful houses in Luderitz - The ancient german style town in south Namibia - African european settlement

 Describes the three priority SDGs the investment opportunities address in the country.

-Industry, Innovation and Infrastructure (SDG 9) Zero Hunger (SDG 2) Sustainable Cities and Communities (SDG 11)
+Industry, Innovation and Infrastructure (SDG 9) Zero Hunger (SDG 2) Affordable and Clean Energy (SDG 7)

 Priority Target Sectors